 Egyptian Tarot Deck

-All these images may be viewed at full size by clicking on the picture.
-The first Tarot card to be created was that which symbolises the Capricorn Solstice and the 26th path, traditionally called ‘The Devil XV’.
-The Egyptian Tarot of Thelema Atu is titled Set XV and depicts the Egyptian god Set, ‘First before the Gods’.
+These images may be viewed at full size by clicking on them.
+The first Tarot card to be created was that which symbolises the Capricorn Solstice and 26th path, traditionally titled ‘The Devil XV’.
+The Egyptian Tarot of Thelema Atu is titled Set XV and depicts the Egyptian god, ‘First before the Gods’.

 Our Tarot card for the Sun entering Pisces is called Khonsu XVIII.
 The traditional title of the card is ‘The Moon XVII’.
-This card, as with that of Set XV, is a prototype and will be redrawn before the deck is published.
 Khonsu is the Egyptian god of the Moon, the ‘Sky-Rider’, and also happens to form part of the name of the scribe and priest to whom the Stele of Revealing belongs, Ankh-af-na-khonsu.
 The esoteric title of the trump is Ruler of Flux and Reflux: Child of the Sons of the Mighty.
 The key-scale correspondences for Khonsu XVIII are of the 29th path of the Tree of Life, extending upwards from Malkuth (the Kingdom) to Netzach (Venus).
 Khonsu’s Egyptian hieroglyphic name is at the top of the picture.
 The hawk-headed god of the Moon is at the centre, going forth between two pillars.
 He bears the priestly was sceptre in his right hand and the Ankh of Life in his left.
 Khonsu was regarded as the son of Mut and Amoun, and was closely identified with both Tahuti and Horus at Thebes (Egyptian Waset).
-The full description may be read here.
+The full description of Khonsu XVIII may be read here.

 The Egyptian Tarot of Thelema trump for the Sun entering Taurus is quite naturally Hathoor V. The traditional title of the Atu is the ‘The Hierophant’ or ‘Pope’.
 Hathoor is the Way-shower or revealer of Adam to himself.
 She is crowned by the lunar horns and weilds the lotus wand or sceptre of the creation of life.
 The name of Hathoor, as given in the (Egyptian) Book of the Law, is derived from Het-Hor, literally, ‘House of Horus’.
 The esoteric title of the Tarot trump is Magus of the Eternal.